-Agent Medical Necessity, Rheumatoid Arthritis Avsola (infliximab-axxq) IV Renflexis (infliximab-abda) IV Has had an inadequate response or intolerance to TWO of the following agents: Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC Enbrel (etanercept) Cyltezo (adalimumab-adbm) OR Humira (adalimumab) (AbbVie) [NDCs starting with 00074] OR Simlandi (adalimumab-ryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumab-ryvk (Simlandi unbranded) Rinvoq (upadacitinib) Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extended-release) Avsola (infliximab-axxq) and Renflexis (infliximab-abda) are subject to review for site of service administration.
-Avsola (infliximab-axxq) and Renflexis (infliximab-abda) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when: The individual is aged 18 years or older AND Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine AND Medication is being prescribed by or in consultation with a rheumatologist AND Has had a documented trial and treatment failure with Inflectra (infliximab-dyyb), Infliximab (Janssen - unbranded), or Second-line IL-6 Inhibitor Remicade (infliximab) Kevzara (sarilumab) SC Kevzara (sarilumab) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when: The individual is aged 18 years or older AND
+- Has had an inadequate response or intolerance to 2 of the following agents: - o Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC - Enbrel (etanercept) - Cyltezo (adalimumab-adbm) OR Simlandi (adalimumabryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumabryvk (Simlandi unbranded) - Rinvoq (upadacitinib) - Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extendedrelease)

+Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

+Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.

+- Avsola (infliximab-axxq)

+IV

+- Renflexis (infliximababda) IV

+Avsola (infliximab-axxq) and Renflexis (infliximab-abda) are subject to review for site of service administration.

+Avsola (infliximab-axxq) and Renflexis (infliximab-abda) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when:

+Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine

+Medication is being prescribed by or in consultation with a rheumatologist

+Has had a documented trial and treatment failure with Inflectra (infliximab-dyyb), Infliximab (Janssen - unbranded), or Remicade (infliximab)

+IL-6 Inhibitor - Second Line

+Kevzara (sarilumab) SC

+Kevzara (sarilumab) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when:

-Agent Medical Necessity, Rheumatoid Arthritis Second-line Anti-CD-20 Rituxan (rituximab) IV Ruxience (rituximab-pvvr) IV Truxima (rituximab-abbs) Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine AND Medication is being prescribed by or in consultation with a rheumatologist AND Has had an inadequate response or intolerance to two of the following agents: Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC Enbrel (etanercept) Cyltezo (adalimumab-adbm) OR Humira (adalimumab) (AbbVie) [NDCs starting with 00074] OR Simlandi (adalimumab-ryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumab-ryvk (Simlandi unbranded) Rinvoq (upadacitinib) Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extended-release) See policy number 5.01.556 Rituximab: Non-oncologic and Miscellaneous Uses Coord line II 1 Inhibitory Second-line IL-1 Inhibitors Kineret (anakinra) SC Kineret (anakinra) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when: The individual is aged 18 years or older AND Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine AND Medication is being prescribed by or in consultation with a rheumatologist AND
+Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine

+Medication is being prescribed by or in consultation with a rheumatologist

+- Has had an inadequate response or intolerance to 2 of the following agents: - o Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC - Enbrel (etanercept) - Cyltezo (adalimumab-adbm) OR Simlandi (adalimumabryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumabryvk (Simlandi unbranded) - Rinvoq (upadacitinib) - Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extendedrelease)

+Has heart failure or a previously treated lymphoproliferative disorder

+Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

+Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.

+Second-line Anti-CD-20 - Second Line

+- Rituxan (rituximab) IV

+- Ruxience (rituximab-pvvr)

+IV

+- Truxima (rituximab-abbs)

+See policy number 5.01.556 Rituximab: Non-oncologic and Miscellaneous Uses

+Second-line IL-1 Inhibitors - Second Line

+Kineret (anakinra) SC

+Kineret (anakinra) may be considered medically necessary for the treatment of moderate to severe rheumatoid arthritis when:

+Has not responded to or does not tolerate methotrexate, leflunomide, sulfasalazine or hydroxychloroquine

+Medication is being prescribed by or in consultation with a rheumatologist

-Agent Medical Necessity, Rheumatoid Arthritis Has had an inadequate response or intolerance to two of the following agents: o Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC Enbrel (etanercept) Cyltezo (adalimumab-adbm) OR Humira (adalimumab) (AbbVie) [NDCs starting with 00074] OR Simlandi (adalimumab-ryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumab-ryvk (Simlandi unbranded) o Rinvoq (upadacitinib) Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extended- release)
+- Has had an inadequate response or intolerance to 2 of the following agents: - o Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC - Enbrel (etanercept) - Cyltezo (adalimumab-adbm) OR Simlandi (adalimumabryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumabryvk (Simlandi unbranded) - Rinvoq (upadacitinib) - Xeljanz (tofacitinib) OR Xeljanz XR (tofacitinib extended-release)